dominikstipic/macro/README.md

 * Policy or trajectory for initial capital levels is stored as a matrix in the `repo/path.npy`.
 Optimal values are stored as a vector in the state_values.npy.

+* Optimization and code is defined in the `src/dp.py`